algzjh/My-Python-Template-Library/README.md

-# My-Python-Templete-Library
+# My-Python-Template-Library
-This is my cheat sheet including some common code snippets
+This is my cheat sheet which includes some common code snippets.